 17. The Bridge of Sighs

-Another big Oxford tourist attraction, it’s worth spending a good few minutes here trying to crop out the crowds.
+The Bridge of Sighs is a photo-worthy walkway connecting Hertford College over New College Lane.
+It’s a big Oxford tourist attraction so it’s worth spending a good few minutes here trying to crop out the crowds.

 18. The view from St Mary’s Church

 If you’re looking for a different take on the usual Oxford Instagram snaps, why not get a bird’s eye view?

 I already mentioned the High Street’s colourful buildings but they’ve never looked better than from above.
 Climb the windy staircase of University Church of St Mary the Virgin for £4 and you’ll see for miles around.

 19. The skyline from the Varsity Club